-Even though most people think tea was always a part of Indian culture, it is not.
+Although most people think tea was always a part of Indian culture, it wasn’t.
 It was introduced by the British and slowly gained popularity as the chai we know and love today.
 The west knows it as chai-tea which is just a ridiculous repetition.
-The word ‘chai’ in Hindi means tea.
-Chai involves brewing tea leaves with spices like cardamom, ginger, nutmeg, ginger, cinnamon, milk and sugar.
-You can find a chai-wallah literally at every street corner in India.
+The word ‘chai’ means tea in Hindi.
+Preparing Chai involves brewing tea leaves with spices like cardamom, ginger, nutmeg, ginger, cinnamon, milk and sugar.
+You can find a tea-seller (or ‘chai wallah’) at practically every street corner in India.

 Russian Samovar Tea

 A samovar is a heated metal container with a ring-shaped attachment around the chimney.
 The word ‘samovar’ means self cooking.
 You can leave the samovar on for hours at a low temperature.
 The Russian brew is called zavarka and is made with boiling water and tea leaves.
-This concoction is then diluted.
-Warm water is added when required to the main concoction.
+The concoction is then diluted and warm water is added when required.